mawinkler/trend-community/README.md

 ## Trademark Legal Notice

-This Awesome list is not created, developed, affiliated, supported, maintained or endorsed by Trend Micro.
+This Awesome list is not created, developed, affiliated, supported, maintained or endorsed by the Trend Micro organization.

 All product names, logos, brands, trademarks and registered trademarks are property of their respective owners.
 All company, product, and service names